If you’re a runner, you’re not just looking for a pet. You’re looking for a training partner.

 Watch out for: Needs both physical + mental work

-Small but intense, Jack Russells are perfect for shorter runs and fast-paced workouts.
-They’re not distance dogs, but they bring serious energy.
+Jack Russells are small but intense.
+They’re a good fit for shorter runs and fast-paced workouts.
+Not distance dogs, but they bring serious energy.

 Best for: Short runs, urban runners